bakerte/TensorPACK.jl/README.md

-# TENPACK (tenpack.jl)
+# TENPACK (TENPACK.jl)
-Tensor Linear Algebra Package
+Tensor Linear Algebra Package in Julia

 The future site of something good.